davin12345678910/real-world-alt-text/README.md

 10. `pip install numpy`
 11. `pip install subprocess`
 12. `pip install opencv-python`
-13. Make sure to download any dependencies for LLaVA here: https://github.com/haotian-liu/LLaVA

 ## Have any Questions?
 Feel free to contact me at: davin123@uw.edu and davin123@cs.washington.edu